 When creating a virtual or online event, you are welcome to use the the newly released Stitch Video Chat feature.
 It doesn't require you to download any additional software, so it's an easy and simply way to connect with your fellow Stitchers!

-There are also a number of video tools that are freely available for you to connect via video chat with other members, such as Zoom, Whereby or Google Hangouts.
+There are also a number of video tools that are freely available for you to connect via video chat with other members, such as Zoom or Skype.
 If you're familiar with any of these tools, you can use them to set up and schedule your own virtual events on Stitch today.
 This article is intended to explain how.

 Steps to create a virtual or online Stitch Event

 To get started, visit the Activities section within Stitch, then select Create an Activity

 1. Set how your event will take place